Skip to content

 Technical progress

 The electric Lighting becomes more and more effectiveso that considerably more light can be generated with the same power consumption.
 The lower power consumption leads to the installation of even more or and even brighter lighting.
-(Rebound effect)
+(Rebound Effect)

 Poor light distribution